SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What did Pinkie do?"

-"She tried to confess her love, but despite being a very extraverted pony, she was unable to get the words out."
+"She tried to confess her love, but despite being a very extroverted pony, she was unable to get the words out."

 "She had to do something?"